 a.
 Freedom of Expression, Including for the Press

 The law provides for freedom of expression, including for the press, but governmental respect for this right remained poor during the year.
-Intimidation, harassment, and threats, including an increased number of death threats, against journalists and media outlets continued during the year without a systematic institutional response.
+Intimidation, harassment, and threats, including a number of death threats, against journalists and media outlets continued during the year without a systematic institutional response.
 Numerous restrictive measures introduced to deal with the COVID-19 pandemic were in some instances misused to limit access to information.
 A considerable amount of media coverage was dominated by nationalist rhetoric and ethnic and political bias, often encouraging intolerance and sometimes hatred.
 The absence of transparency in media ownership remained a problem.

 Data from the Free Media Help Line (FMHL) indicated that courts continued to fail to differentiate between different media genres (in particular, between news and commentary), while long court procedures and legal and financial battles were financially exhausting to journalists and outlets.
 The FMHL concluded that the number of defamation cases against journalists and editors remained high especially in instances were journalists were investigating crime and corruption.
-Incorrect implementation of the defamation laws had caused direct pressure against journalists and media and that such pressure jeopardized journalists’ right to freedom of expression.
+Incorrect implementation of the defamation laws had caused direct pressure against journalists and media that jeopardized journalists’ right to freedom of expression.

-Press and Media, Including Online Media: Independent media were active and expressed a wide variety of views without restriction, but sometimes this resulted in pressure or threats against journalists.
+Freedom of Press and Media, Including Online Media: Independent media were active and expressed a wide variety of views, but sometimes this resulted in pressure or threats against journalists.
 Officials confronted with criticism continued the practice of calling journalists traitors or labeling them as members of opposition political parties in order to discredit them.
 The law prohibiting expression that provokes racial, ethnic, or other forms of intolerance applies to print and broadcast media, the publication of books, and online newspapers and journals but was not enforced.

 Political and financial pressure on media outlets continued.
 Negative economic effects of the pandemic eroded the financial stability of media across the country, making them more vulnerable to outside pressure.
 Some media outlets noted that allegations of tax evasion and elaborate financial controls continued to be powerful tools in attempts to intimidate and control outlets.
 The number of physical attacks against journalists increased during the year.

-The Public Broadcasting System consists of three broadcasters: nationwide radio and television (BHRT) and the entity radio and television broadcasters RTRS and RTV FBiH.
+The Public Broadcasting System consists of three broadcasters: nationwide radio and television (BHRT), the entity radio and television broadcasters RTRS, and RTV FBiH.
 The law on the public broadcasting system is only partially implemented and entity laws are not in line with state level law, which left public broadcasters vulnerable to political influence, especially through politically influenced steering boards.
 Public broadcasters continued to be in a difficult financial situation, primarily due to the lack of an efficient, unified, and stable system of financing.

-The institutional instability of the governing structures of RTV FBiH continued, as the broadcaster failed to elect a steering board or appoint organizational management and remained open to political influence.
-As a result, RTV FBiH continued to demonstrate political bias and a selective approach to news.
+The institutional instability of the governing structures of RTV FBiH continued, as the broadcaster again failed to elect a steering board or appoint organizational management and remained open to political influence.
+As a result, RTV FBiH continued to demonstrate a selective approach to news.

-The RS government continued directly to control RTRS, which demonstrated strong support for the ruling political parties in the RS.
-The BHRT, which previously had a reputation for being balanced and nonbiased, caved to increased political pressure and censored its own reporting.
-Authorities remained subject to competing political interests and failed to establish a public broadcasting Service Corporation to oversee the operations of all public broadcasters in the country as provided by law.
+The RS government continued directly to control RTRS, which demonstrated strong support for the ruling coalition in the RS.
+The BHRT yielded to increased political pressure and censored its own reporting.
+Authorities remained subject to competing political interests and failed to establish a public broadcasting service corporation to oversee the operations of all public broadcasters in the country as provided by law.

 Violence and Harassment: Intimidation and threats against journalists continued during the year.
 Cases of violence and death threats against journalists were recorded as well.
 Intimidation and politically motivated litigation against journalists for their unfavorable reporting on government leaders and authorities also continued.

-As of August the FMHL recorded 37 cases involving violations of journalists’ rights and freedoms, five death threats, and six physical assaults.
-According to data from BH Journalists covering the period from 2006 to 2019, authorities prosecuted approximately 30 percent of criminal acts reported against journalists and investigated more than one-third of alleged violations of journalists’ rights, illustrating that inefficient investigations into attacks against journalists by police and prosecutors’ offices continued.
+As of July the FMHL recorded seven cases involving alleged violations of journalists’ rights and freedoms, four death threats, and two physical assaults.
+According to data from BH Journalists covering the period from 2006 to 2020, authorities prosecuted approximately 30 percent of criminal acts reported against journalists and investigated more than one-third of the alleged violations of journalists’ rights, illustrating that inefficient investigations into attacks against journalists by police and prosecutors’ offices continued.

 The government did not restrict or disrupt access to the internet or censor online content, and there were no credible reports that it monitored private online communications without appropriate legal authority.
 The law prohibits expression of racial, ethnic, or other intolerance, including hate speech, but authorities did not enforce these prohibitions for online media.